nacerillo/Fifth_Element_ProjectTeam/README.md

 **Story #5:**
-As a user, I want to be able to save or favorite a city that I have found, so that i can look at it again without having to perform another search.
+As a user I want a website with a easy to remember name so that I can return with ease.

 **Feature Tasks:**